At an Airbnb? You might be on camera, whether you like it or not

 Citing recent break-ins, he said the cameras are only there for insurance purposes and the footage can't be viewed remotely.

-After the incident with Blair, Aaron said Airbnb emailed him encouraging him to relist.
-He said that if he did, he wouldn't update the disclosure language, which the platform leaves up to the host to compose.
+After the incident with Blair, Aaron said Airbnb emailed him encouraging him to relist his property.

-"I thought it was descriptive enough," he said.
-"I've had six families stay here ... everyone knew about the cameras and no one asked them to be turned off."

 Blair’s story echoes recent headlines about hidden cameras in Airbnbs that have gained traction online.
 Jeffrey Bingham, an associate professor at Carnegie Mellon University, complained after discovering an improperly disclosed camera in the corner of the living room of the Airbnb he was staying in.